Litigation funders typically finance legal cases in return for a defined share of the proceeds.

 Woodville have identified a significant gap in the market to assist solicitors’ practices that cannot fund either the cases available to them or their disbursements.

-- Woodville primarily operate in cases of personal injury, housing disrepair and mis-selling claims.
+- Woodville primarily operate in cases of Personal Contract Purchase (‘PCP’) and mis-selling claims.

 - A loan period of up to 12 months.